gcampton/plugin-sample/README.md

 License
 -------
-*Here*: your license type.
-Feel free to use YOURLS' license, aka *"Do whatever the hell you want with it"*.
+WTF-yw 1.0. do Whatever the f*&k you want - licence.

 One more thing
 --------------
-*Here*: any other content, as needed.
-An important information should be contact information for bug reports or user questions, if you decide not to use Github issues in your plugin repository.
+important information you need to know is...